Cherreads

 "You will eat vegetables.
 You will sleep.
 You will not start an inter-house war before breakfast."

-Kael's mouth curved, bitter as wintergreen.
+Kael's mouth twisted, bitter as wintergreen.

 "Mom, I make no promises involving fire or nobility."